Protease inhibitor (biology): Inhibitor I36

 The peptidase inhibitor family I36 domain is only found in a small number of proteins restricted to Streptomyces species.
 All have four conserved cysteines that probably form two disulphide bonds.
 One of these proteins from Streptomyces nigrescens, is the well characterised metalloproteinase inhibitor SMPI.

 The structure of SMPI has been determined.
 It has 102 amino acid residues with two disulphide bridges and specifically inhibits metalloproteinases such as thermolysin, which belongs to MEROPS peptidase family M4.
 SMPI is composed of two beta-sheets, each consisting of four antiparallel beta-strands.
 The structure can be considered as two Greek key motifs with 2-fold internal symmetry, a Greek key beta-barrel.
 One unique structural feature found in SMPI is in its extension between the first and second strands of the second Greek key motif which is known to be involved in the inhibitory activity of SMPI.
 In the absence of sequence similarity, the SMPI structure shows clear similarity to both domains of the eye lens crystallins, both domains of the calcium sensor protein-S, as well as the single-domain yeast killer toxin.
 The yeast killer toxin structure was thought to be a precursor of the two-domain beta gamma-crystallin proteins, because of its structural similarity to each domain of the beta gamma-crystallins.
 SMPI thus provides another example of a single-domain protein structure that corresponds to the ancestral fold from which the two-domain proteins in the beta gamma-crystallin superfamily are believed to have evolved.

 Inhibitor I42

 Inhibitor family I42 includes chagasin, a reversible inhibitor of papain-like cysteine proteases.
 Chagasin has a beta-barrel structure, which is a unique variant of the immunoglobulin fold with homology to human CD8alpha.

 Inhibitor I48

 Inhibitor family I48 includes clitocypin, which binds and inhibits cysteine proteinases.
 It has no similarity to any other known cysteine proteinase inhibitors but bears some similarity to a lectin-like family of proteins from mushrooms.

 Inhibitor I53

 Members of this family are the peptidase inhibitor madanin proteins.
 These proteins were isolated from tick saliva.

 Inhibitor I67

 Bromelain inhibitor VI, in the Inhibitor I67 family, is a double-chain inhibitor consisting of an 11-residue and a 41-residue chain.

 Inhibitor I68

-The Carboxypeptidase inhibitor I68 family represents a family of tick carboxypetidase inhibitors.
+The Carboxypeptidase inhibitor I68 family represents a family of carboxypeptidase inhibitors found in ticks.